-Born in Russia in 1884, Joseph Garlock immigrated to the United States in 1904.
-He settled in the lower east side of New York and later moved his family to Bloomfield, New Jersey, where Garlock worked as a cobbler, opened a fruit and vegetable market, and also operated a single vehicle bus line that ran along Bloomfield Avenue into the center of Newark.
-Garlock received no formal training in art and did not begin painting and sculpting until his retirement in 1949 at age 65.
+Joseph Garlock (1884–1965) was a self-taught American folk artist whose remarkable body of work was only discovered decades after his death.
+Born in Russia in 1884, he immigrated to the United States in 1904 and settled in New York City’s Lower East Side before later moving to Bloomfield, New Jersey.
+Throughout his life, Garlock worked in various trades, including as a cobbler, grocer, and single vehicle bus line that ran along Bloomfield Avenue into the center of Newark.
+Despite his lack of formal artistic training, he began painting and sculpting in 1949 at the age of 65, following his retirement.

-Since 2001 the James Cox Gallery at Woodstock has represented Garlock’s work.
-The artist has garnered regional, national, and even international media attention and is now represented by some of the finest folk and outsider art galleries in the United States.
-The Museum of American Folk Art houses Garlock’s work in its permanent collection.
-James Cox is presently working on an audiovisual presentation that will be used in future exhibitions.
-A book on the artist is also in preparation with the major essay written by Lyle Rexer.
+Since 2001, the James Cox Gallery at Woodstock has represented Garlock’s work, helping to elevate his posthumous reputation.
+His art has since garnered regional, national, and international attention, securing representation in some of the finest folk and outsider art galleries in the U.S. Among other institutions, The Museum of American Folk Art has also acquired Garlock’s work for its permanent collection.

 Joseph Garlock: An Immigrant’s Gift to America from James Cox Gallery at Woodstock on Vimeo.